farces/tf-ws-template/README.md

 # Terraform Workspace Template
 Boilerplate for terraform workspaces inside a VS Code devcontainer.
 Tested with Docker Desktop (WSL) and includes tfswitch for selecting terraform version.

+This includes dummy configuration to create a local file (in the current working directory) named *production.foo* or *development.foo* so that it can be tested without having to add any additional configuration yourself.

 ## Usage
 ### Prerequisties
 - Docker Desktop